julianweblinke/SpeechScape/README.md

 ## Citation

-If you use wav2scape in your research, please cite:
+If you use wav2scape, please cite the following two papers:

 **Methodology Paper:**
 ```bibtex